-Carry out testing drills that simulate real-life attacks, and make sure all employees know their role in the incident response.
+Conduct testing drills that simulate real-life attacks and ensure all employees know their role in the incident response.
 Try to balance thoroughness and speed when responding.
 Be clear about when to move to the next stage, but move as quickly as possible.

 There is no need to store all data.
 Categorize databases and workloads according to their importance.

-Backup data is required to restore network and website functionality in the event of ransomware attacks.
+Backup data is required to restore network and website functionality during ransomware attacks.

 Choose a cloud backup partner that encrypts your files securely and provides rapid access to company data when needed.

 Robust data retention policies complement regular backups.
 These policies record: